tidalcycles/Tidal/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Describe the function/feature you'd like**
 A description of what you want to happen, along with "pseudocode" examples as appropriate.
+All ideas are very welcome, especially 'stupid' ones.